rodneylab/rodneylab-100-days-of-gatsby/README.md

 + Uses new File System Route API

 ## Web Performance Tests
-+ Lighthouse Report - Scores 91 on Preformance, Accessibility, Best Practices and SEO.
++ Lighthouse Report - Scores 100 on Preformance, Accessibility and Best Practices.
+Hosting on Gatsby Cloud Free, a _x-robots-tag: none_ which causes the SEO score to drop from 100 to 91.

 ## Quick Start